 - Swirl and rinse the mouth with the salt water solution for about one minute.
 Sip and swirl for about 15 seconds, then spit out the salt water.
 I sipped, swirled, and spit three times.
 During the process, I could feel the pain subsiding.
 I knew I was on to something wonderful.

 I was pleasantly surprised.
 After wrapping my tooth, the tooth pain stopped.
-I was able to eat and feel normal almost immediately after tying my tooth with the dental floss.
+I was able to eat and feel normal almost immediately afterward.

-Incidentally, when I mentioned to the dentist that I was wrapping my tooth with dental floss, the dentist said that he had never heard of anything like it.
-He said it was an ingenious idea and that I should keep doing that until I could get in for my appointment.
+Incidentally, when I mentioned to the dentist that I was wrapping my tooth with dental floss, he said he'd never heard of anything like it.
+He said it was an ingenious idea and that I should keep doing it until I could get in for my appointment.

 The tooth was wrapped securely.
 Food particles and bacteria were blocked, which lessened the chance of infection.
-I felt good about how I was protecting my body from infection, so at that moment, I was a very happy camper!
+I felt good about how I was protecting myself from infection, so at that moment, I was a very happy camper!

-The tooth wrapping strategy proved to be an excellent solution and from that day forward.
-My tooth pain was relieved until the day that I could go in to see my new dentist.
+The tooth wrapping strategy proved to be an excellent solution.
+From that day forward, my pain was relieved until the day that I could go in to see my new dentist.

 Treat Tooth Pain Seriously

 Tooth pain can be a sign of underlying problems and should always be taken seriously.
-Most people do not have to endure tooth pain for as long of a period as I did, but whenever you are in a position where you are forced to manage tooth pain, rest assured that there are viable over-the-counter medications to help you stop tooth pain fast.
+Most people do not have to endure tooth pain for as long as I did, but if you find yourself experiencing this type of pain, rest assured that there are viable over-the-counter medications, as well as home remedies, to help you stop the pain in its tracks.

 Consider ice as an analgesic.
-It doesn't work fast, but it can be used in conjunction with tooth pain medication that works fast.
+It doesn't work immediately, but it can be used in conjunction with medications that work more quickly.

-For fast relief, consider over-the-counter pain medication such as a topical pain relieving gel.
+For fast relief, consider over-the-counter topical pain relieving gel.
 You can also take aspirin, ibuprofen, or acetaminophen.
 And, if you have a tooth that is split vertically, consider wrapping it with dental floss tape.

 These are my temporary solutions for fast tooth pain relief.
-For ultimate tooth pain relief, I recommend seeing your dentist, preferably one who specializes in "pain free" dental solutions.
+Of course for a more long-term solution, I recommend seeing your dentist—preferably one who specializes in "pain free" dental solutions.